HDPE Melting Point | HDPE Repeat Unit, and More

 3. It is corrosion-resistant, has good rigidity, and has a high melting point of 130 to 210°C. It’s difficult to melt, but its liquid form is easily processable to manufacture products like water tanks, shampoo bottles, cutting boards, detergent bottles, etc.

-4. It is easily recyclable and doesn’t lose its ability the slightest after being recycled.
-In fact, recycled material is said to be as good as virgin material.
+4. It is easily recyclable and doesn’t lose its ability after being recycled.
+Recycled material is said to be as good as virgin material.

 Disadvantages